The Zowie Divina S series is the newest mouse to come out from the folks at Benq, and it’s definitely a winning shape.

-The cable on the mouse is a soft rubber and actually does a really good job of introducing any drag to the mouse at all.
+The cable on the mouse is a soft rubber and has a really unique design, it’s slightly angled up coming out of the mouse so that the cable doesn’t drag very much against your surface.
 Combine the cable with a relatively low weight in the 80 gram range and a comfortable shape and you have a good mouse for performance in the Zowie S mice.

 Features & Software

 Like with all other Zowie mice, no software, there are two buttons on the bottom of the mouse that let you set DPI and polling rate.